About Home Recent Activities

 Travel

-When we bought a 58-foot narrow boat in 2004 we had to come up with a suitable name for it.
+When we bought a 58-foot narrowboat in 2004 we had to come up with a suitable name for it and for this website.
 It was then that I remembered a Christmas/New Year holiday we had spent in Rosebud, near Melbourne, Australia with our good friends Malcolm & Margaret Hackett.
 Malcolm gave a rendition of a poem by John O'Grady named "The Integrated Adjective" about a small town in New South Wales called "Tumbarumba", on the periphery of the Riverina irrigation area and the south west slopes of the Snowy Mountains.
 That was it!
-The name for our new boat was to be "Tumba Rumba"!
+The name for our new boat and the website was to be "Tumba Rumba"!

 THE INTEGRATED ADJECTIVE